General Information of the Molecule (ID: Mol00079)

 Experimental Note Revealed Based on the Cell Line Data

-Cell Pathway Regulation miR218-Glut1 signaling pathway Regulation hsa05206
+Cell Pathway Regulation miR218-Glut1 signaling pathway Regulation N.A.

 In Vitro Model EJ cells Bladder Homo sapiens (Human) CVCL_UI82